yahya010/freq_estimation/README.md

 # probability-of-a-word-experiments
 Code to run experiments of paper "How to Compute the Probability of a Word"

+For a pip-installable library to compute word probabilities, see [this repository](https://github.com/tpimentelms/probability-of-a-word).

 ## Install Dependencies

 First, install R if you don't already have it in your computer.
 Then, create a conda environment with